flexera-public/policy_templates/compliance/azure/instances_without_fnm_agent/README.md

 1. Retrieve the API Token in FlexNet Manager System:
     1. On the Account page - Select Create Account -> Service Account and fill in the form ![Alt text][CreateServeceAccount]
     1. IMPORTANT: When you hit save you will see a API Token..
 This is the only time you will see it so you need to save it at this point ![Alt text][APIToken]
     1. Add the new account to the Role ___Webservice___ ![Alt text][WebServiceRole]

 __NOTE__: You can use a normal interactive user for the API credentials, but it is recommended to add a special service user for the API connection.

+b.
+On Premise

+1. Create a custom view in FlexNet manager that could look like this: ![Alt text][FNMSReport]

+Click on Preview and filter.
+Select `Microsoft Azure` under `Inventory device` > `Hosted in` ![Alt text][FilterFNMSReport]

+Once saved, note the report number in the URL field : ![Alt text][ReportNumber] you need it when activating the Policy for 'FNMS Report ID'.

+1. Set Up user for FlexNet manager on-premise:
+    1. In your user management add the new user and assign it a password.
+    1. On the Account page - Select Create Account -> Service Account ![Alt text][CreateServeceAccount]
+    1. in the Account field; select the newly created account and fill in the form.
+    1. Add the new account to the Role ___Webservice___ ![Alt text][WebServiceRole]

+__NOTE__: You can use a normal interactive user for the API credentials, but it is recommended to add a special service user for the API connection.